kit-cel/gr-drm/gr-drm/apps/README.txt

 Before you're able to run the graphical interface it is necessary to install the gr-drm for gnuRadio on your computer.

-You can find these file on:
+You can find these files on:
 https://github.com/kit-cel/gr-drm

 Please follow the steps described in the readme file to install the packet